RainbowHackerHorse/Moonstrap/README.md

 Moonstrap is a bootstrapper for building the PaleMoon web browser.
 The script is optimised for use in a FreeBSD 10.2-RELEASE jail built by iocage.
 However, 0.6 brings with it Linux support!
+That's right, Moonstrap has super sweet ultra futuristic 1980's OS Detection Technology courtesy of sh!
+Right now, Moonstrap supports FreeBSD, and CentOS 6.
+Debian Linux and Ubuntu Linux support is planned for the future.

 http://www.palemoon.org/
 https://www.freebsd.org/